DDshka/Minesweeper/README.md

 # Minesweeper
 v.0.1

 Export this repository to your IDE.
-In out case it is IntelliJ IDEA.
+In our case it is IntelliJ IDEA.
 Then you should add libraries in your project.

 Go File -> Project structure -> Libraries -> Add new project library (at the top left side) -> Choose lwjgl-2.9.3 folder in lwjgl-libs folder.